2014 – 2020 “And Moving Forward”

 Founded in 1887, and the oldest motorsports brand in the United States, Iron Eagle emphasizes the contributions that motorcyclists have made, and still make, to America.
-Iron Eagle works with individuals and companies in an effort to educate, focus resources and produce events that raise awareness, money, and lasting public interest for charitable causes.
+Iron Eagle works primarily with state, national and military agencies in an effort to educate, focus resources and produce events that raise awareness, money, and lasting public interest for charitable causes.
 Iron Eagle helps by assisting with documentation, infrastructure and direct fund raising efforts.

-Since 2010, Iron Eagle has helped raise more than $20 million dollars for local and national charities.
-In 2017, Iron Eagle continued its support of charitable causes, both local and on a national level, including Diabetes Research, the Pediatric Brain Tumor Foundation Ride for Kids, and the Shriners Hospitals for Children and the Goodwill Industries Veterans programs.
+In 2020, Iron Eagle continues its support of charitable causes, both local and on a national level, including Diabetes Research, the Pediatric Brain Tumor Foundation Ride for Kids, the Shriners Hospitals for Children and the Goodwill Industries Veterans programs.

 2013 “43 Rides in 43 Cities in 43 Weeks”

 Thanks to you we have helped to raise over $3.2 million dollars since April 2013!

 For 2013 Iron Eagle chose to support as its national charity the Pediatric Brain Tumor Foundation® and its Ride for Kids.
 PBTF is a Charity Navigator rated 501(c)(3) nonprofit organization that seeks to find the cause of and cure for childhood brain tumors by supporting medical research, increase public awareness about the severity and prevalence of childhood brain tumors, aid in the early detection and treatment of childhood brain tumors, support a national database on all primary brain tumors, and provide educational and emotional support for children and families affected by this life-threatening disease.
 Over the last three years, research funded by the PBTF has resulted in a 60% increase in survival rates for many different forms of cancers in both children and adults.